-Since I’m married to a Filipina (a female Filipino), the reason I choose to live in the Philippines shouldn’t even be questioned.
+Since I’m married to a Filipino woman (“Filipina”), the reason I want to live in the Philippines shouldn’t even be questioned.
 It’s incredibly arrogant to think all Filipinos married to Americans want to live in the United States.
-It’s also incredibly arrogant to assume they’re better off living in the United States.
+It’s also incredibly arrogant to assume they’re better off living there.

 The only reason we would be forced to leave the Philippines would be due to some sort of civil conflict or war.
 As each year passes, it becomes less and less likely that something like that could even happen.
-It could happen, however, and we’re taking steps to be ready for when it does.
+It could happen, however, and we’re taking steps for when it does.

-Previous and Next Articles (if any):
+Previous and Next Articles: